(This page used to be 2 short paragraphs, but I have expanded it to explain myself to the various people I come into contact with.)

 Co-written and edited by kassyf (Fiverr).

-I am currently using a Cannon Powershot camera, though it’s a small point-and-shoot camera and some people at a photography meet up I used to attend laughed about it. 🙂 Actually, now that smartphones can pretty much replace a camera, my more recent pictures from this year (2018) are taken with an iPhone SE that came free with a plan from Best Buy.
+Some people at a photography meet-up I used to attend got a real chuckle out of my camera, lol. 🙂 Actually, now that smartphones can pretty much replace a camera, my more recent pictures from this year (2018) are taken with an iPhone SE that came free with a plan (yay).

 I am Toronto born and raised, at the tail-end of the 60s.
 It was a much different time.
-I now have a passion for preserving the beautiful and relatively balanced Canada, I once knew and loved.
+I now feel strongly about preserving the beautiful and relatively balanced Canada, I once knew and loved.

 I feel co-ops create community, promote true democracy (one member = one vote), encourage environmental stewardship, and are the perfect counterbalance to unchecked capitalism.
 They would help solve SO many of the worlds problems.
 You can learn more about co-ops here: http://www.learningcentre.coop/content/what-co-operative